ssbc/bendy-butt-spec/README.md

 Why a new feed format, we already have [gabby grove] and [bamboo]?

 > Because we would like a simple feed format for [meta feeds] that is
-> easy to implement in any language
+> easy to implement in any language.
+Furthermore as meta feeds makes
+> it a easier to have multiple feed formats we wanted to show that
+> creating a new feed format does not have to be hard.

 Can't you just use the classic format?